Help ensure the survival

 Built into the steep, rocky slopes of Nosy Komba, the eco-friendly volunteer accommodation is a multi-level compound overlooking the spectacular coral reef below.
 Surrounded by lush green forests a stone’s throw away from a picturesque white sandy beach, this really is paradise.
 You can relax and unwind on the large dive deck that is complete with hammocks, bean bags and benches, providing the perfect spot to enjoy the stunning views of the ocean that extends all the way to Lokobe Forest Reserve on Nosy Be.
 You will be staying in one of several locally built bungalows that are nestled within vibrant gardens and enjoy stunning views.
 Volunteers can expect to share a hut with four to six other volunteers in wooden bunkbeds.

-When spending the allotted 4/5 days at Ampoagna, you will be staying in basic hut style houses with your fellow volunteers.
+When travelling to Ampoagna, you will be staying in basic hut style houses with your fellow volunteers.
 This small remote village sits on a long white sandy beach and is surrounded by lush green forests with rivers that are lined with mangroves at either end.
 With the waves crashing down in front of you and the lemurs calling out from behind, you're in for a treat!

 Other things to consider